Badwater® 267 VR Elite

-- Besides these three intermediary time cut-offs, you must complete 267 miles within a total combined elapsed time of 90 hours or less.
+- You must complete 267 miles within a total combined elapsed time of 90 hours or less.

 - There is no credit for going over 267 miles.
 In fact, do NOT log any mileage beyond exactly 267.

 AWARDS, COMMEMORATIVE ITEMS, and PERKS

 - The Top Three Men, Top Three Women, and the Last Man and Woman will be featured in a post on the Badwater Instagram account and on the main Badwater Facebook page after their results are certified.

-- The First Man and Woman will each be interviewed live through the Badwater Instagram account.
+- The First Man and Woman will each be interviewed live through the Badwater Facebook account.

 - Certified finishers will receive the coveted BADWATER 267 VR ELITE Belt Buckle.
 This and the other commemorative items will be shipped to competitors AFTER the BADWATER 267 VR ELITE is completed and finishing performances and times have been certified.
 (Those who do not complete the 267 miles within the guidelines will still receive the other commemorative items, but will not receive the coveted BADWATER 267 VR ELITE belt buckle.)